 PELS Ph.D.
 Thesis Talk (P3 Talk)

-Ph.D.
-Thesis Talk Topics: The topic of the Ph.D. thesis should be in one of the focus areas of the PELS.
+The IEEE PELS Ph.D.
+Thesis Talk (P3 Talk) competition showcases Ph.D. projects to both the academia and industry areas of the power electronics community.
+The topic of the Ph.D. thesis should be one of the focus areas of PELS.
 Potential topics include, but are not limited to:

 - Electrical energy storage

-- Energy conversion for Information Technology and communication systems
+- Energy conversion for Information Technology and communication systems, cyber security

 - Energy efficiency for residential, commercial, and industrial applications